Mamba Can Learn Low-Dimensional Targets In-Context via Test-Time Feature Learning: Proof Overview

 where $\vc_\vbeta := \mathbb{E}_{(\vx, y) \sim \gD_\vbeta} \left[ y \sigma(y/\rho + b) \phi(\vx) \right]$ corresponds to a simplified expectation over context examples, neglecting the effect of ``forgetting'' in the gating mechanism.

-\paragraph{The Role of Gating and Input Embedding.} In the absence of a gating mechanism and with only a linear attention, the term $\vc_\vbeta$ is replaced by $\mathbb{E}_{(\vx,y) \sim \gD_\vbeta}[y\phi(\vx)]$ and this term vanishes when $\ie(g_*)>2$.
+\paragraph{The Role of Gating and Input Embedding.} For the proof of Proposition~\ref{proposition:test-time_feature_learning} and our test-time sample complexity, nonlinear transformation introduced by gating mechanism plays a crucial role.
+In the absence of a gating mechanism and with only a linear attention, the term $\vc_\vbeta$ is replaced by $\mathbb{E}_{(\vx,y) \sim \gD_\vbeta}[y\phi(\vx)]$ and this term vanishes when $\ie(g_*)>2$.
 This is a consequence of our input embedding using Hermite polynomials only up to the second degree, in combination with Stein's lemma.
 As a result, pretraining in this case is unable to learn useful information.
-However, we prove that the nonlinear transformation introduced by the gating mechanism can reduce the information exponent to the generative exponent: $\ie(g_* \sigma(g_*/\rho +b)) = \ge(g_*)$.
-Combining Lemma~\ref{lemma:ge} with our input embedding, we show that the gating enables the model to extract information.
+However, we prove that the gating mechanism ensures $c_\vbeta$ is non-zero, thereby enabling the model to extract information.
+This is because the nonlinear transformation introduced by the gating mechanism reduces the information exponent to the generative exponent: $\ie(g_* \sigma(g_*/\rho +b)) = \ge(g_*)$.
+This reduction, combined with Lemma~\ref{lemma:ge} and our input embedding, makes information extraction possible.
 When $g_*$ is a non-even function, our result can also be shown to hold with the standard input embedding $\phi(\vx) = \vx$, as can be seen from this intuition.
 Reducing the information exponent to the generative exponent crucially affects the achievement of a test-time sample complexity below the CSQ lower bounds. \citet{nishikawa2025nonlinear} shows that the softmax operator in the Transformer can also perform a nonlinear transformation on the label, which reduces the information exponent.
 This highlights a key difference in the mechanisms used by Mamba and the softmax Transformer to achieve this result.